Community is Good Medicine

-Sometimes dark clouds hover over my heart every morning.
+Sometimes dark clouds hover over my heart in the morning.
 Often I can not pinpoint why I feel blue.
 My typical response to such feelings is to make a to-do-list of every task facing me that day (including loading the dishwasher, folding laundry, every tiny little job), crossing off each item as I complete it, and feeling productive and mentally stronger with each accomplishment.
-Sometimes that trick works, but typically the blueness reminds me that I need community.
+Sometimes that trick works, but typically the blueness reminds me I need community.
 I have learned to call a friend with no agenda except to catch up and see how I can pray for her, sometimes learning a practical way I can encourage her as well.
 Community is good medicine.
 In the business of life, I sometimes forget that I am made for community and when I don’t intentionally cultivate community, something is off in my heart.
 Life-giving relationships happen in community.

 Paul loved community.
-Community threads its way throughout the scriptures with regular exhortations from Paul to love one another, encourage one another, serve one another, forgive one another and though not in these words: need one another.
+Community threads its way throughout the Scriptures with regular exhortations from Paul to love one another, encourage one another, serve one another, forgive one another and though not in these words: need one another.
 The gift of community is one of the priceless blessings God promised Abraham in Genesis 12 and 15.
 That same gift is ours when we love Jesus (Galatians 3:29).
-God promised Abraham that He would create a great community out of Abraham’s seed, and that members of that community would be blessed and would be a blessing to others.
+God promised Abraham He would create a great community out of Abraham’s seed, and members of that community would be blessed and would be a blessing to others.
 God keeps that promise every time we gather as Christians and every time we offer biblical life-giving encouragement to others.
 When we encourage others, we become a conduit of grace that encourages those very hurting people to offer encouragement to someone else.

 Dear Father, thank You for the gift of the covenant community.
-Show me how to be a channel of Your compassion in my local church so that others benefit from Your presence in me.
+Show me how to be a channel of Your compassion in my local church so others benefit from Your presence in me.